Hutchison China Meditech files for U.S. IPO

-Oct 16 (Reuters) - Hong Kong-based Hutchison China Meditech Ltd has filed for an initial public offering in the United States, according to a securities filing.
+(Reuters) - Hong Kong-based Hutchison China Meditech Ltd (HCM.L) has filed for an initial public offering in the United States, according to a securities filing.

 The company, also known as Chi-Med, makes and sells pharmaceuticals and health-related consumer products.
 It plans to list its shares on the Nasdaq under the symbol “HCM.”